opencog/atomspace/tests/persist/sql/README.md

 ```
     /etc/postgresql/9.6/main/postgresql.conf
 ```
-    look for "port =" near the begining of the file.
+    look for "port =" near the beginning of the file.